anhaoxiang/anhaoxiang.github.io/README.md

 ## About

 Anhao Xiang is a Ph.D.
-Candidate in Computer Science at the Colorado School of Mines (Mines), under the supervision of Professor [Chuan Yue](https://people.mines.edu/chuanyue/).
+Candidate in Computer Science at the Colorado School of Mines (MINES), under the supervision of Professor [Chuan Yue](https://people.mines.edu/chuanyue/).
 His current research focuses on security and privacy, particularly on (1) mobile app privacy and regulatory compliance, (2) web security, and (3) usable security and privacy.
-He received his B.S. and M.S. degrees in Computer Science from the New Mexico Institute of Mining and Technology (USA) in 2020 and 2021, respectively.
+He received his B.S. and M.S. degrees in Computer Science from the New Mexico Institute of Mining and Technology (NMT) in 2020 and 2021, respectively.
 He also holds a Graduate Certificate in Cybersecurity and is an Offensive Security Certified Professional (OSCP).
 For more information, please view [my CV](CV_Anhao.pdf).

 **Anhao will graduate in December 2025 and is currently on the job market.**